 Capacity Reservations should be used to create the minimum required capacity for an application or workload to meet runtime requirements such as throughput or response time.
 Overprovisioning capacity reservations will increase the monthly bill without providing any real benefit.

 Capacity Reservations do not create limits on VM deployments.
 Azure supports associating as many VMs as desired against a Capacity Reservation.
 Up to the reserved quantity, quota checks are omitted.
 Allocating more VMs against the reservation is subject to quota checks and Azure fulfilling the additional capacity.
 Once deployed, these additional VM instances can cause the quantity of VMs allocated against the reservation to exceed the reserved quantity.
-This is called “oversubscribing”.
+This is called “overallocation”.

 One benefit of this design is that VMs do not have to be managed separately across reserved and unreserved capacity.
 When an application is scaled down from temporary peak usage, VMs can be removed by whichever rules are desired.
 Manage only the total instances reserved and the total allocated.
 When the two values are equal, your deployment is at the minimum usage.